boldbi/samples/Scenario Based Samples/Iframe Full Server Embedding/README.md

   * Build your .NET project by executing the `dotnet build` command in the terminal.

   * To run the application, use the command `dotnet run` in the terminal.
-After executing the command, the application will automatically launch in the default browser.
-You can access it at the specified port number (e.g., http://localhost:50001/).
+After executing the command, the application has started and it will display a URL typically something like (e.g., http://localhost:40000).
+Copy this URL and paste it into your default web browser.

     ![Bold BI Server image](https://github.com/boldbi/samples/assets/129487075/37e0af6a-bd96-478c-ae91-5948840f257d)

     > **NOTE:** To mitigate issues related to NuGet packages, run the following command in terminal `dotnet add package Microsoft.IdentityModel.Tokens` and `dotnet add package System.IdentityModel.Tokens.Jwt`

-Please refer to the [help documentation](https://help.boldbi.com/embedding-options/embedding-sdk/samples/asp-net-mvc/#how-to-run-the-sample) to know how to run the sample.

 ## Important notes